 Run a lime wedge around the rim of a cocktail glass and dip the rim in coarse salt.
-Next, fill the glass with ice and set aside.
-In a drink shaker, combine the tequila, lime juice, triple sec and simple syrup.
+Next, fill the glass with ice and set it aside.
+In a drink shaker, combine the tequila, lime juice, triple sec, and simple syrup.
 Shake to combine.

 Pour the mix into the cocktail glass over ice and garnish it with extra lime wedges.
 Cheers!

 The great thing about margs is that you can change them up to your liking!